sched-ext/scx/README.md

 - 'cargo_home': 'CARGO_HOME env to use when invoking cargo'
 - `offline`: 'Compilation step should not access the internet'
 - `enable_rust`: 'Enable the build of rust sub-projects'
-- `serialize`: 'Enable/disable the sequential build of the schedulers.
-Set this to false if you need to build just one scheduler.'

 For example, let's say you want to use `bpftool` and `libbpf` shipped in the kernel tree located at `$KERNEL`.
 We need to build `bpftool` in the kernel